valohai/docs/source/howto/pipelines/tasks.rst

 You can use an execution node to parametrize a downstream task node's variations by printing out metadata and defining an edge that connects the metadata to the Task's parameter.

-List-shaped metadata from executions automatically "spread" into a Multiple variant parameter if the destination node is a task.
+List-shaped metadata from executions is automatically "spread" into a Multiple variant parameter if the destination node is a Task.

 See the example below where we have two files: